gacetta/notes/js-modules.md

 ----------------------------
 `export` is used to export functionality between js files.
 Functionality can then be imported with `import`

-HOW TO USE `export`:
+WAYS TO USE `export`:
 - named export - as many exports as we'd like `export { func1, func2 }`
 - default export - maximum one default export `export { only1Func as default }`
-- default and named exports - `export { func1, func2, func3 as default }` // func1, func2 are named exports. func3 is default
+- default and named exports - `export { func1, func2, func3 as default }` // func1, func2 are named exports. func3 is default export

 Which export to use?
 - if a file has one large function, default export